A 2-dimensional Geometry for Biological Time: More discussion on the general schema .

-It is then tempting to see in the first factor the minimal expression of an element of “retention” (for physiological time, relatively to physical time) and in the second the corresponding expression of an element of “protention”.
-The product of the two would generate the temporality component of a “representation” which borrows from the “past” and from the “future”, as constitutive of the flow of biological time.
-As all living organisms appear to be endowed with both a capacity for retention --- as rudimentary as it may be --- and with a protentional faculty (even more rudimentary maybe), the generality of the dimension $t'$ would be preserved and the “representational” capacity (at least in this elementary sense) appears as being a property of living phenomena, see \cite{LoMont10}.
-This property, for conscious thought, could even be extended to subjectivity in accordance, in the specific case of the human being, with the phenomenological analysis with which we began: $dt'^2$ would be a form, as elementary as infinitesimal, of the “extended present”, in the husserlian tradition, described by other analyzes, such as the coupling of oscillators in \cite{varela1999}.\\ Finally, it would be the two-dimensionality $t \times t'$ --- (physical time) $\times$ (representation time) --- which would enable to \emph{mark out} the temporality of living phenomena, which may be represented in the geometrical way as we have described in this paper.\\
+It is then tempting to see in the first factor the minimal expression of an element of ``retention'' (for physiological time, relatively to physical time) and in the second the corresponding expression of an element of ``protention''.
+The product of the two would generate the temporality component of a ``representation'' which borrows from the ``past'' and from the ``future'', as constitutive of the flow of biological time.
+As all living organisms appear to be endowed with both a capacity for retention --- as rudimentary as it may be --- and with a protentional faculty (even more rudimentary maybe), the generality of the dimension $t'$ would be preserved and the ``representational'' capacity (at least in this elementary sense) appears as being a property of living phenomena, see \cite{longo2011}.
+This property, for conscious thought, could even be extended to subjectivity in accordance, in the specific case of the human being, with the phenomenological analysis with which we began: $dt'^2$ would be a form, as elementary as infinitesimal, of the ``extended present'', in the husserlian tradition, described by other analyzes, such as the coupling of oscillators in \cite{varela1999}.

+Finally, it would be the two-dimensionality $t \times t'$ --- (physical time) $\times$ (representation time) --- which would enable to \emph{mark out} the temporality of living phenomena, which may be represented in the geometrical way as we have described in this paper.